jmoiron/sqlx/README.md

 sqlx is a library which provides a set of extensions on go's standard `database/sql` library.
 The sqlx versions of `sql.DB`, `sql.TX`, `sql.Stmt`, et al. all leave the underlying interfaces untouched, so that their interfaces are a superset on the standard ones.
+This makes it relatively painless to integrate existing codebases using database/sql with sqlx.

 Major additional concepts are:

 * Marshal rows into structs (with embedded struct support), maps, and slices
-* Named parameter support
+* Named parameter support including prepared statements
 * `Get` and `Select` to go quickly from query to struct/slice
 * Common error handling mnemonics (eg. `Execf`, `Execp` (`MustExec`), and `Execl`)
 * `LoadFile` for executing statements from a file